JPablo13/JPablo13/README.md

 <h1 align="center">Hey, I'm JPablo13 👨‍💻</h1>
-<p align="center">🐾 Ethical Hacker | 🛡️ Junior Cybersecurity Analyst | 🔍 Bug Hunter</p>
+<p align="center"> 🧠 Ethical Hacker | 🔍 Security Researcher | 💻 Junior Cybersecurity Analyst</p>

-I'm an aspiring cybersecurity and bug hunting specialist with a strong passion for ethical hacking, information security, and technology.
-I’m constantly expanding my knowledge through hands-on practice, research, and continuous learning, with the goal of contributing to a safer digital world.
+I'm an aspiring cybersecurity professional and security researcher with a strong passion for ethical hacking, information security, and emerging technologies.
+I continuously seek to expand my skills through hands-on labs, capture the flag challenges, and in-depth research into system vulnerabilities and attack techniques.
+My goal is to contribute to a safer digital ecosystem by understanding how systems fail and helping to secure them before they do.

 <details>
 <summary>More about me</summary>

 - **Name**: Pablo
 - **From**: Costa Rica
-- **Bug Hunter** | **Cybersecurity Analyst** | **Pen Tester**
+- **Ethical Hacker** | **Security Researcher** | **Junior Cybersecurity Analyst**
 - Increasing my knowledge of **web application vulnerabilities**
 - Constant learner: always exploring **everything**
 - Contact me at **pablo13villalobos@gmail.com**